inkyblackness/ss-specs/levelObjects/Actions.md

 If the value is decremented to zero after the action was executed, the object where the action is in is deleted.

-### Action Type 1: Transport player
+### Action Type 1: Transport hacker

-**Transport Player Action Details** (16 byte)
+**Transport Hacker Action Details** (16 byte)

     0000  int32      Target X
     0004  int32      Target Y
-    0008  byte       Target Height (level units)
+    0008  int32      Target Z
-    0009  byte       Preserve Height Flag -- yes: 0x40, no: 0x00
-    000A  [2]byte    Unused
-    000C  byte       Cross-Level Transport Destination
-    000D  byte       Cross-Level Transport Flag
-    000E  [2]byte    Unused

-If the ```Preserve Height Flag``` is set to ```0x40```, then the ```Target Height``` field is ignored and the hacker is transported to the same height in which the outgoing tile was entered. (e.g.: jumping in)
+    000C  int32      Target Level

+For all three target axis values, if they are ```0x4000``` or greater, they are ignored and the respective axis is not changed in the transport.
+The ```X``` and ```Y``` axes specify tile numbers, the ```Z``` axis is interpreted in level units.

-> This height-preservation is used only on level 2 for the experimental transporter, which incidentally has both
+> In the main game, this axis-preservation is used only on level 2 for the Z axis on the experimental transporter,
-> platforms at the same height.
+> which incidentally has both platforms at the same height.

-The ```Cross-Level Transportation Flag``` determines whether ```Cross-Level Transport Destination``` is being considered.
-If the flag is ```0x00```, then it is considered to be a cross-level transport.
-Other values make an in-level transport.

-> This flag has been found to be arbitrarily ```0x10```, ```0x20```, and ```0x22``` with no detectable difference.

-The ```Cross-Level Transportation Destination``` is furthermore split up.
-The low nibble determines the actual target level.
-This may be the same level where the trigger is in, in which case the level is "reloaded" (loading cursor seen).
-If the high nibble is set to another value than zero, the transfer is considered to be a cyberspace connection.
+If to be considered, the target values are then used as quest value keys to resolve the actual location for the respective axis.

+> The main game does not make use of this quest value lookup feature.
+All encounterd values are direct values.

+The ```target level``` specifies a cross-level transfer to the identified level if the value is smaller than ```0x1000```.
+If it is ```0x1000``` or greater, transportation is only done within the same level, regardless of the value.

-> The destination is used only for an same-level transfer on level 4 (restoration chamber), and twice for two groves, to
+> Cross-level transport is used only for a same-level transfer on level 4 (restoration chamber), and twice for two groves, to
 > transport the hacker to the restoration chamber on level 6.
-Other instances are set to ```0x22```, which are ignored
+Other instances are set to ```0x2222```, which are ignored.
-> as the respective flag value is set to ```0x22``` as well.

 ### Action Type 2: Change Health